Connor McDavid wins the NHL All-Star Skills competition he helped revive

 Fans cheered Maple Leafs All-Stars Auston Matthews and William Nylander and booed Nikita Kucherov multiple times when they didn’t appreciate his lack of effort in the passing and stick-handling events.
 Kucherov even waved to the crowd after finishing dead last in the stick-handling race — over 44 seconds, well behind McDavid’s winning time of 25.755 seconds and slower than David Pastrnak, who missed the net.

+They also applauded McDavid, a native of Richmond Hill in suburban Toronto who rooted for the Leafs as a kid.

+“Toronto fans have always showed a lot of love to me when I’ve been in town, and it means a lot,” McDavid said.
+“The building means a lot.
+The fans have always treated me really well, and it means a lot to hear them cheer.”

 Connor Bedard, the top pick in the draft by the Chicago Blackhawks and the front-runner for NHL rookie of the year before breaking his jaw Jan.
-5, made a surprise appearance as a passer for the one-timers event.
+5, made a surprise appearance as a passer for the one-timers event, along with Sidney Crosby, the player he grew up idolizing.
 Bedard was picked to participate before the injury.

+“You feel for him,” said McDavid, who like Crosby, Bedard and MacKinnon was a No. 1 pick.
+“I’m sure he’s wishing he could partake in some of the events.
+It was great to see him on the ice and looking healthy and looking like he’s close to coming back.”

 Leafs alumni Doug Gilmour and Steve Thomas and Toronto Professional Women’s Hockey League players and Canadian Olympians Sarah Nurse and Blayre Turnbull served as passers in accuracy shooting.
 Nurse and Turnbull were among the players who took part in the PWHL 3-on-3 showcase Thursday night.